Australia Crush England To Reach World Cup Semi-finals - UrduPoint

 Australia Crush England To Reach World Cup Semi-finals

-Finch made exactly 100 in a total of 285-7 before England slumped to 221 all out with 32 balls left.
+Finch made exactly 100 in a total of 285-7 at Lord's before England slumped to 221 all out with 32 balls left.

 The recalled Behrendorff took 5-44 -- his first five-wicket haul in a one-day international -- while Starc became the leading bowler at the tournament with 19 scalps thanks to a haul of 4-43.